Marco Polo Ortigas Manila: Architecture and design

 The architectural design of the hotel building was done by Japan-based firm MOHRI, Architect & Associates while The interior design of the hotel was done by Canada-based GLYPH Design Studio.
-The building is 180 m high, with 41 stories.
+The building is 180 m high, with 44 stories and 4 underground levels.

 Features

-The hotel has 316 rooms and suites which include two Continental Club floors.
+Marco Polo Ortigas Manila has 316 hotel rooms and suites which include two Continental Club floors.
 Dining outlets hosted inside the hotel is Cucina, an all-day dining restaurant, Lung Hin, a Cantonese restaurant, Café Pronto, a coffee venue and VU's, a sky bar and lounged at the 45th (sic) floor of the hotel.
+The hotel rooms and amenities are situated on the top 20 of its 41 floors, leading to the claim that it is the first "sky hotel".
+The hotel also has ten event venues: the Grand Ballroom on the 7th floor and nine meeting rooms on the 9th floor.

-The hotel's rooms and amenities are situated on the top 20 of its 41 floors, leading to the claim that it is the first "sky hotel".
+Meanwhile, office spaces are located on its 11th to 20th floors.
+Accessible through Sapphire Road, parking is located in the building's four basement levels for the offices and on the 2nd through 6th floors for hotel guests.

 Reception

 In 2016, the management of Marco Polo Ortigas Hotel was awarded the 2015 Spirit of Marco Polo Best Guest Experience Award, and the hotel was given a 5-star accreditation by the Department of Tourism.